kahalewai/dual-auth/docs/secrets_guide_python.md

-# dual-auth v1.0.2 Secrets Management Guide
+# Dual Auth Secrets Management Guide

 ## Overview

-dual-auth v1.0.2 introduces pluggable secrets management backends, allowing you to choose the most appropriate secrets storage for your environment:
+dual-auth v1.0.1 introduces pluggable secrets management backends, allowing you to choose the most appropriate secrets storage for your environment:

 | Backend | Use Case | Required Package |
 |---------|----------|------------------|